-A decision to close the County offices due to inclement weather shall be at the discretion of the County Commission, with the assistance of the Sheriff, Road Superintendent and County Auditor, who will make the necessary arrangements to notify employees.
+A decision to close the County offices due to inclement weather shall be at the discretion of the County Commission, with the assistance of the Sheriff, Road Superintendent, Emergency Manager and County Auditor, who will make the necessary arrangements to notify employees.

-If the decision is made to close County offices, non-exempt employees shall be required to use annual leave or incur loss of pay.
-If an employee has permission to leave early or arrive late, the employee will be required to use annual leave, incur loss of pay, or flex the time accordingly when possible.
-Should an employee choose not to attend work due to inclement weather when the County offices are still open, that employee will have that time off charged to either vacation or leave without pay.
+If the decision is made to close County offices, employees will receive their normal rate of pay, considered storm pay.
+Should an employee choose not to attend work due to inclement weather, or to arrive late or leave early when the County offices are still open, that employee will have that time off charged to either vacation or leave without pay.